 Having an older computer or a low-end video card certainly doesn't mean you can't run Morroblivion - it just means you may have to turn your graphics settings down accordingly, especially when you travel to Morrowind.

 » How do I travel between Oblivion and Morrowind worldspaces (Cyrodiil and Vvardenfell)?

-Additionally, there are several mods that provide additional means of transport (used in conjunction with one of the two mods above) including the ability to walk between Cyrodiil and Vvardenfell, as well as a transport spell.
+Also, there are several mods that provide additional means of transport (used in conjunction with one of the two mods above) including the ability to walk between Cyrodiil and Vvardenfell, as well as a transport spell.
 Check out the list of mods here.

 » How do I start the main quest?